Pick 6x6: The Cowboys were incorrectly added this week and have been replaced by the Vikings

 If you are familiar with algorithms which optimize the season’s sum of weekly game probabilities, be aware I am not advocating that approach.
 One main reason is that the overall chance of “winning all” depends on the product (not sum) of probabilities.

-Suppose you make it to the last 3 games, and you have two path options: games with win probabilities of {71%, 71%, 71%} or {60%, 70%, 80%}.
-The first set has a higher sum, but the first option has the higher chance to “win all” because it yields a higher product.
-The drawback of summing is even clearer if we consider more than 3 games.
+It can be confusing, but let’s look at an example.
+Suppose you make it to the last 3 games, and you have two path options: games with win probabilities of {70%,70%,70%} or {60%, 70%, 80%}.
+The probability to “win it all”, for set {70%,70%,70%}, is the product, which is 34.3%.
+Meanwhile, the set {60%, 70%, 80%} has the same sum, but the product is only 33.6%.
+The drawback of summing gets even clearer if we consider more than 3 games.

 But this simple idea of multiplying probabilities also something I reject.
 To begin with, the odds of winning all is astonishingly low: close to 0.01%.
 But more importantly, many of the candidate survivor paths have very close win-it-all probabilities.
 And it doesn’t make really much sense to obsess about the difference between an 0.005% and 0.006% path.